-This process uses seawater electrolysis to capture and convert atmospheric CO₂ into two forms: carbonate solids (which can be used in construction) and dissolved bicarbonate ions that are durably stored in the ocean.
+This process uses seawater electrolysis to capture and convert atmospheric CO₂ into two forms: carbonate solids (which can be used in construction) and dissolved bicarbonate ions that are permanently stored in the ocean.

 Our supplier’s approach is unique because it does this onshore in a closed system, making it easier to measure carbon removal.